-December 7-10, 2014: Society for Risk Analysis Annual Meeting
+December 10-14, 2023: Society for Risk Analysis Annual Meeting

-The Society for Risk Analysis (SRA) is a multidisciplinary, interdisciplinary, scholarly, international society that provides an open forum for all those who are interested in risk analysis.
+Join us for the next Society for Risk Analysis Annual Meeting.
+SRA is a multidisciplinary, interdisciplinary, scholarly, international society that provides an open forum for all those who are interested in risk analysis.
 Risk analysis is broadly defined to include risk assessment, risk characterization, risk communication, risk management, and policy relating to risk, in the context of risks of concern to individuals, to public- and private-sector organizations, and to society at a local, regional, national, or global level.
-Please visit the SRA website for more information about its Annual Meeting and other activities.
+More information is available on the SRA website.

-March 19-20, 2015: Society for Benefit-Cost Analysis Annual Meeting and Conference
+March 18 – March 19, 2024 & April 4-5, 2024: Society for Benefit-Cost Analysis Annual Conference

 Join our mailing list to keep informed about these and other HCRA events.